zeekay/soundcloud-cli/README.md

     Saved access_token.

 ## Usage
-By default if you pass `sc` a filename it'll assume you want to upload it.
-You can also explicitly use the upload command:

-    $ sc upload mysong.mp3
-    uploading mysong.mp3 [============                                      ] 25%

-If you pass a `.wav` file, sc will by default try to compress it.
-By default uploaded audio will be set to private, and you'll get a secret link for sharing:
+You can use the `sc upload` command to upload audio to Soundcloud.
+If you specify a `.wav` file `sc` will compress the audio for you (if `lame` is installed).
+By default uploaded audio is set to private, and you'll get the secret link for sharing:

     $ sc upload mysong.mp3
     uploading mysong.mp3 [==================================================] 100%